 The bottom line

 Anne shifted how she lead herself and others.
 She started working from home three days a week.
 She moved to a smaller community and house to simplify her life, and eliminating a two-hour commute gave her more time for exercise, wellbeing, and family.
 She began to support her direct reports with more flexible work schedules, too.
 Within six months of this switch, Anne received a promotion.
 Rather than keeping her foot on the gas no matter what, she now navigates life’s turns with much more grace and strength.

 As we lead from our inner Buddha, we cultivate greater focus and attention so we can find more common ground, hear what is not being said, and bring our full selves forward.
 We emerge as natural leaders regardless of organizational or social rank, and we wake up the workplace and the world in profoundly positive ways.
 How can you honor your inner wisdom in this moment and be the kind of leader the world needs now?

 Carley Hauck is the founder of Living Well Awake and the Shine Leadership System.
-Hauck believes your inner game rules your outer game and she wants to inspire leaders and business to be a force for good prioritizing people and planet first.
-She has been supporting leaders and companies with executive coaching, leadership development & training, team building, and change management with Fortune 100 companies and high growth start-ups such as: LinkedIn, Bank of the West, Asana, Gilead, and many others.
-Hauck is an adjunct instructor at Stanford University, Haas Business School and Spirit Rock Meditation Center.
-Her upcoming book, SHINE-Ignite your inner game to lead consciously at work and the world with Sounds True.
+Hauck believes your inner game rules your outer game and wants to inspire leaders and business to be a force for good prioritizing people and planet first.
+She has been supporting leaders and companies with executive coaching, leadership development and training, team building, and change management with Fortune 100 companies and high-growth startups such as LinkedIn, Bank of the West, Asana, Gilead, and many others.
+Hauck is an adjunct instructor at Stanford University, Haas Business School, and Spirit Rock Meditation Center.
+Her upcoming book, “Shine: Ignite Your Inner Game to Lead Consciously at Work and the World,” will publish with Sounds True.
 Want more inspiration to increase your inner game?
 Check out the free Lead from Light workbook and be subscribed to the Shine podcast.